 THEN THE REST

 I deleted that overworked file -- and started a list of all the amazing Goddesses in my life.
 Two hours, later I'd filled several pages with 57 years of truly exceptional women.
 I felt rich and overwhelmed.
-Emotionally, it was impossible to pick just 12 to match the remaining beads.
-Everyone of them had abundant gifts and made a difference in my life.
+Emotionally, it was impossible to pick just 12 to fill the year Everyone of them had abundant gifts and made a difference in my life.

 But when I went back to the six qualities, twelve names popped off the pages.
 If my criteria was objective and choices more throughly vetted, perhaps other names would have emerged.
 But sometimes a girl has to go with her gut.
 Once the group identified themselves, the idea of allowing them to pick the non-profit to benefit from the monthly donations made perfect sense.